justinchou/ethereum-privatechain-generator-script/README.md

 And Is Also Configured In The File `start-geth.sh`.

+## Set Up `explorer` View Trans Details

+In The `start-geth.sh`, Add Support For `explorer`.

+Download `explorer` From Github: https://github.com/carsenk/explorer

+Then Yarn/Npm And Bower Install The Dependencies, Run Project With Simple `npm start`.

+The Server Run At Port `8000` By Default, And The Host:Port Is Configured In The `start-geth.sh` File.
+It Sure Can Be Change As You Want.

 ## Make Sure Geth Alive!

 Use Supervisor To Make Sure That The Geth Press Alive~